fregocap/fregocap.github.io/_posts/2024-06-25-variational-autoencoders.md

 p(x,z) = p(x|z)p(z),
 $$

-where $x$ is the observed data (such as an image of a face), and $z$ represents latent variables, the unseen factors influencing $$x$$.
+where $$x$$ is the observed data (such as an image of a face), and $$z$$ represents latent variables, the unseen factors influencing $$x$$.

 In the application of VAEs to facial images, the model adeptly learns a latent space $$z$$, which encodes a variety of facial features.
 This latent space is remarkably versatile.
 It enables us to interpolate between different facial expressions or other attributes, such as gender, by smoothly varying the values in the latent space.
 This ability to manipulate latent factors is particularly intriguing because these attributes are not explicitly labeled in the training process.
 Instead, the model infers them from the data, learning what constitutes a smile, a frown, or any other nuanced facial feature.

-Although we're focusing on a single-layer latent model, it's worthnoting that deep generative models can have multiple layers (e.g., ).
+Although we're focusing on a single-layer latent model, it's worth noting that deep generative models can have multiple layers (e.g., $$p(x\vert z_1)p(z_1 \vert z_2)\cdots p(z_{m-1}\vert p(z_m))$$).
 These multi-layer models can learn hierarchies of latent representations, capturing more complex and abstract features at each level.

 However, VAEs face two significant challenges: intractability in computation and handling large datasets.
-The exact computation of the posterior probability is typically not feasible due to its complexity.
+The exact computation of the posterior probability $$p(z\vert x)$$ is typically not feasible due to its complexity.
 To navigate this, VAEs apply a strategy called variational inference.
-This approach involves using an approximate posterior and tweaking it to minimize its divergence from the true posterior.
+This approach involves using an approximate posterior $$q_{\phi}(z \vert x)$$  and tweaking it to minimize its divergence from the true posterior.
 This approximation is crucial for the model to be both computationally feasible and effective in learning the underlying data distribution.
 We will come back to that point later.

-When it comes to handling large datasets, which is a common scenario in image processing, VAEs adapt by using stochastic gradient descent methods (maybe we should write a blog post about it) that work with small, randomly sampled batches of data.
+When it comes to handling large datasets, which is a common scenario in image processing, VAEs adapt by using stochastic gradient descent methods that work with small, randomly sampled batches of data.
 This technique ensures that the model can be trained on large datasets without requiring immense computational resources to process the entire dataset at once.

 ## The training process

 In the context of VAEs, several traditional methods encounter significant challenges:

-1. **EM Algorithm**: while the Expectation-Maximization (EM) algorithm is a standard approach for learning latent-variable models, it falters in VAEs because the E-step, which requires computing the approximate posterior , is intractable.
+1. **EM Algorithm**: while the Expectation-Maximization (EM) algorithm is a standard approach for learning latent-variable models, it falters in VAEs because the E-step, which requires computing the approximate posterior $$p(z \vert x)$$, is intractable.
 Additionally, the M-step, involving parameter learning across the entire dataset, is impractical for large datasets, despite some alleviations offered by online EM using mini-batches.

 2. **Mean Field Approximation**: This technique falls short in VAEs as it requires computing expectations over a Markov blanket, whose size becomes infeasible when every component of x depends on each component of z.
 The resulting computational complexity scales exponentially, rending this approach impractical.